We offer free shipping on all orders over $250.

 GET REAL ABOUT REST

 Are you chronically exhausted, trying to push through the day?
 Maybe you’re actually tired.
 Starting with weekends, let yourself sleep as long as you want.
 You might notice that you wake up naturally without an alarm clock during the week.
 Some people will be rejuvenated after one long deep sleep, while others might need to take some serious time off to come back into balance.
-Sleep is a requirement for good health.
+Sleep is a requirement for good health, especially for balanced hormones.
 Listen to your body and sleep when you’re tired.
-Prioritize your sleep routine and do what works for you, whether it be through reading, meditating, a warm cup of calming tea or an anti-stress tincture to relax your mind, find your rhythm.
+Prioritize your sleep routine and do what works for you.
+Whether that be through reading, meditating, a warm cup of calming tea or an anti-stress tincture to relax your mind, find your rhythm.

 “With aligned actions you will find clarity & your body will rejoice”.